 Reduce the pumpkin puree:

-- Place a few sheets of disposable paper towels on a plate or bowl.
+• Place a few sheets of paper towels on a plate or bowl.
 Spread the pumpkin on top and blot with extra paper towels.
 Alternatively, add the pumpkin puree to a large saucepan over medium heat and cook until your puree has thickened.
 Allow the puree to cool.
-Whichever method you use, you should end up with around ¾ cup (170g) of pumpkin puree (more puree will create cakier cookies whereas less puree will make chewier cookies).
+Whichever method you use, you should end up with around 3/4 cup (170g) of pumpkin puree (more puree will create cakier cookies whereas less puree will make chewier cookies).

 Prepare the cookie dough:

-- Add the two sugars and butter to a large mixing bowl (if using a hand mixer) or the bowl of a stand mixer with the paddle attachment.
+• Add the sugars and butter to a large mixing bowl (if using a hand mixer) or the bowl of a stand mixer with the paddle attachment.
 Beat until light and fluffy.
 Add the reduced pumpkin puree and vanilla extract.
 Beat until well combined.

-- Add the flour, pumpkin pie spice, baking soda and powder.
-Mix until just combined.
+• Add the dry ingredients and mix until just combined.
 The dough should be very sticky and soft.
-If your dough is too sticky, let it rest at room temperature 30 minutes (however, I usually just proceed with the sticky dough).
+If your dough is too sticky, let it rest at room temperature for 30 minutes (however, I usually just go ahead with the sticky dough).

 Shaping the cookies:

-- Using a large cookie scoop, divide the dough into balls about 3 tablespoons (60g) each.
-Drop each ball in the sugar and gently toss them in sugar.
+• Using a large cookie scoop, divide the dough into balls about 3 tablespoons (60g) each.
+Drop each ball in the sugar and gently toss them in the sugar.
 You can reshape the balls before or after tossing them in sugar.

 Baking and storing the cookies:

-- Bake the cookies for 12-15 minutes or until the edges appear cooked and the cookies have puffed up.
-The centers will look soft and continue baking on the trays.
-The cookies will deflate when you remove them from the oven and the cracks will be clearer.
-Allow the cookies to cool on the baking sheets for about 15 minutes then transfer them to a wire rack to cool completely.
+• Bake the cookies for 12-15 minutes or until the edges appear cooked and the cookies have puffed up.
+The centers will look soft and the cookies will continue baking on the trays.
+When you remove the cookies from the oven, they will deflate and cracks will form on the surface.
+Allow the cookies to cool on the baking sheets for about 15 minutes then transfer them to a cooling rack to cool completely.

-- Enjoy the cookies warm or store them in an airtight container at room temperature for up to 5 days.
+• Store leftover cookies in an airtight container at room temperature for up to 5 days.
 Alternatively, you can keep them in the fridge for up to 2 weeks or freezer for up to 2 months.
 Allow the cookies to come to room temperature or warm up before enjoying again.

 Notes

-- To spoon and level your flour, fluff up the flour in its container, use a spoon to add flour to your measuring cup, and level it off with a knife.
-Using your measuring cup to scoop flour out of the container will pack too much flour into your cup, which will result in a dry and cakey cookies.
-Alternatively, use the grams measurements for the best results.
+1. To spoon and level your flour, fluff up the flour in its container, use a spoon to add flour to your measuring cup, and level it off with a knife.
+Using your measuring cup to scoop flour out of the container will pack in too much flour and result in cakey cookies.
+Alternatively, use the gram measurements for the best results.

-- To make your own pumpkin pie spice, combine 1 teaspoon ground cinnamon, ½ teaspoon ground nutmeg, ¼ teaspoon ground ginger and ¼ teaspoon ground cloves.
-If you don't have any nutmeg, ginger or cloves, add more cinnamon.
+2. To make pumpkin pie spice, combine 1 teaspoon ground cinnamon, 1/2 teaspoon ground nutmeg, 1/4 teaspoon ground ginger and 1/4 teaspoon ground cloves.
+If you don’t have any nutmeg, ginger or cloves, add more cinnamon.

 This post may contain affiliate links.
 As an Amazon Associate, I may earn a small commission from qualifying purchases at no additional cost to you.